 What is Melatonin?
-Definition and How It Works
+Definition, Function & How It Works

 Melatonin is often called the “hormone of darkness” because it helps regulate our sleep-wake cycle (the circadian rhythm) and plays important roles in overall health.
 It’s produced in the pineal gland in the brain.
 As night falls, the body increases melatonin production, signaling that it’s time to sleep and helping us feel relaxed and drowsy.